bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 I have debugged `find_components` by changing line `if vertex in visited` to `if vertex not in visited`.
 Also changed `self.component` to `self.components` as specified in `__init__`.

 Finally, I added doc strings to describe each method in `graph`.

+!!!Forgot to write recursive version before first submission.
+It has been done now.
+Included base case by adding argument to keep track of visited vertices!!!